Apple Watch 6 is coming this fall, and leaks about what will be new (and the same) for Apple's upcoming wearable are starting to ramp up.

 Here’s everything we know so far about the Apple Watch 6, including the watch’s rumored release date, price and features.

-Latest Apple Watch 6 news (Updated May 13)
+Latest Apple Watch 6 news (Updated August 2)

-Apple Watch 6 release date
+Apple Watch 6 release date and price

 A new Apple Watch has been announced every September since the debut of the Series 1 and Series 2 models in 2016.
 We would expect that trend to continue in 2020, with the Apple Watch 6 likely debuting alongside the iPhone 12, but this year the world is facing unprecedented obstacles.

 Production delays are hitting the supply chair hard right now, and we're seeing several companies push back releases.
 Though our iPhone SE 2020 review is live at last, the phone launched a few weeks after most analysts initially expected.
 Apple is probably doing what it can to keep its fall event on track, but we wouldn't be surprised if the keynote is later than September this year.

 The Series 5 currently starts at $399 for the GPS only model, and $499 for the GPS + cellular variation.
 Apple has employed this pricing structure for several years now, so we don’t expect it to change much for the Apple Watch 6.

 What’s less clear is what will happen to the lower end of Apple’s watch lineup.
 The Apple Watch Series 3 currently sits as Apple’s budget option, starting at $199 for GPS and $299 for cellular.
 It’s possible that the Series 3 will get an even steeper price cut with the Apple Watch 6 replacing the Series 5.
 Alternatively, Apple could keep the Series 5 around at a lower price, adding it to our list of the best cheap smartwatches.

 Apple hasn't changed the appearance of its smartwatch much since the Series 1 debut 5 years ago.
 We don't expect a radical redesign for the Apple Watch 6, but there could be a few changes based on rumors and patents.